georgeleve/CS-345-Operating-Systems/README.md

-I took Operating Systems Course during me Computer Science Degree.

-You can find more information about the course here:
+You can find more information about the Operating Systems course here:
 https://www.csd.uoc.gr/~hy345/index_en.html